- Developers

 The combination of decentralization and security makes it hard to scale the Ethereum network.
 Each node stores even more data as the network grows.

-More and more nodes participate in the transaction validation process due to this growth.
+Due to this growth, more nodes participate in the transaction validation process.
 As a result, the Ethereum network can’t scale well and is often overloaded.

 There is good news, however!
-There is research underway to determine how Ethereum can be scaled better, and I will cover a few key approaches.
+Research is underway to determine how Ethereum can be scaled better, and I will cover a few fundamental approaches.

 Ethereum Sidechain: #1 of Ethereum Blockchain Scaling Tips